 Although many people held onto the false notion that psychedelics were dangerous for decades, things are beginning to change.
 There’s a resurgence in psychedelic research, with well-respected institutions and scientists again studying the beneficial effects of psychedelic medicine.
 For the past two decades, people have been performing new research on psychedelics and the results are showing what many people have known for years–psychedelics make great medicine.

 The New Psychedelic History

-The wave of new psychedelic research began, and hasn’t stopped for over 20 years.
-There are numerous different studies being performed around the world, and the medical benefits they contain continue to pour in.
-And the results are coming from places like Stanford, John Hopkins University, UCLA, and the University of New Mexico.
+The wave of new psychedelic research had begun, and hasn’t stopped for over 20 years.
+There are numerous different studies being performed around the world, and the medical benefits they offer continue to pour in.
+The results are coming from places like Stanford, John Hopkins University, UCLA, and NYU.
 People devoted to psychedelic research have revived what once showed such great promise.